 For your assignment to be graded in a subsequent step in this module, you will be required to submit the permanent link of read-only view of the dashboard you got in Task 6.

+The main grading criteria will be:

 Have you provided permanent read-only view CDE link which opens your valid Cognos dashboard?